scala/docs.scala-lang/_overviews/scala3-book/data-modeling-1-tools.md

 - Case class
 - Case object

-The next sections introduce each of these tools.
+The following sections introduce each of these modeling tools.